-The following table sets forth for the year ended December 31, 2011, information concerning the compensation paid to directors other than directors who are also Named Executive Officers.
+The following table sets forth for the year ended December 31, 2012, information concerning the compensation paid to directors other than directors who are also Named Executive Officers.
 See "Statement of Executive Compensation - Summary Compensation Table" for compensation paid to Named Executive Officers.

 Name Total fees earned (\$)

-N. Murray Edwards Nil
+N. Murray Edwards (1) Nil

-Richard A. Neill 45,000
+Richard A. Neill 52,500

-William G. Davis 45,000
+William G. Davis 55,000

-William A. Dimma 50,000
+William A. Dimma 60,000

-Bruce W. Gowan 45,000
+Bruce W. Gowan 55,000

-Donald C. Lowe 45,000
+Donald C. Lowe 55,000

-Larry G. Moeller 45,000
+Larry G. Moeller 52,500

-James S. Palmer 45,000
+James S. Palmer 52,500

-The Corporation has agreed to pay Edco Financial Holdings Ltd., a corporation wholly-owned by Mr. Edwards, \$100,000 for consulting fees and for reimbursement of costs.
+(1) The Corporation has agreed to pay Edco Financial Holdings Ltd., a corporation wholly-owned by Mr. Edwards, \$100,000 for consulting fees and for reimbursement of costs.

-Director's remuneration was amended effective January 1, 2011 whereby (1) the director's fees were increased to \$45,000 per annum for services as a director, and (2) the Audit Committee Chairman is to receive an additional \$5,000 per annum.
+Director's remuneration was amended effective April 1, 2012 whereby (1) the director's fees were increased to \$60,000 per annum (prior thereto the fees were \$45,000 per annum) for services as a director, (2) the Audit Committee Chairman is to receive an additional \$10,000 per annum (prior thereto the Audit Committee Chairman received an additional \$5,000 per annum), and (3) each Chairman of the other committees of the Board, other than the Audit Committee, is to receive an additional \$5,000 per annum (prior thereto, no additional amounts were paid to the Chairman of the other committees of the Board).
 The remuneration is paid quarterly in arrears.
 Directors are also entitled to reimbursement of their expenses incurred in attending meetings.
+Other than the fees paid to directors as noted in the above table no other form of compensation is awarded or paid, or was awarded or paid in 2012, to the directors of the Corporation.